Cork (barony)

 Cork (Corcaigh) is a barony in County Cork, Ireland, surrounding the city of Cork.
 The barony comprises the former Liberties of Cork, the area which was within the county of the city of Cork but outside the municipal borough of Cork.
-The liberties were defined by the charter granted in 1608 by Charles I of England as extending three miles in all directions from the city walls.
+The liberties were defined by the charter granted in 1608 by James I of England as extending three miles in all directions from the city walls.
 Under the Municipal Corporations Act (Ireland) 1840, the liberties were detached from the county of the city, and attached to the county of Cork as a new barony.

 The Barony of Cork City comprises the former area of the municipal borough.
 No modifications to barony boundaries have been made since the Local Government (Ireland) Act 1898.
 The boundary of the city (previously county borough) of Cork has been extended since 1898 beyond the barony of Cork City and now includes parts of the barony of Cork.